OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/cloudsmith-feed.md

 position: 70
 ---

-[Cloudsmith](https://www.cloudsmith.com) is a fully managed package management as a service that securely hosts all of your packages, in any format that you need, including NuGet, Helm, Docker, Maven, or NPM in one location and accessible across the organization.
+[Cloudsmith](https://www.cloudsmith.com) is a fully managed package management as a service that securely hosts all of your packages, in any format that you need, including NuGet, Helm, Docker, Maven, or NPM in one location and accessible across your organization.

 :::hint
 All Cloudsmith repositories are [multi-format](https://www.youtube.com/watch?v=Wgn-zJ8R3fg).
 This means you can mix and match different package types in one repository.
 A NuGet package can sit beside a Maven package, a Docker, or an NPM package.